-Find out about our expectations of providers and brokers of retail contract for difference (CFD) products, which include spread betting and rolling spot foreign exchange (FX).
+Find out about our expectations of providers and brokers of retail contract for differences (CFD) products, which include spread betting and rolling spot foreign exchange (FX).

-We expect firms to comply with our rules to ensure their CFD products are marketed and sold to the right consumers.
+We require firms to comply with our rules to ensure their CFD products are marketed and sold to the right consumers.

 On this page find out about:

-- Dear CEO letter: Providers and distributors of CFD products
+- our Dear CEO letter to providers and distributors of CFD products

 - our future focus

 On 26 April we released a statement on delay to publication of final rules for CFDs products and CFD-like options.

 On 29 March we published a policy statement on product intervention measures for retail binary options.
 This document sets out our final position and Handbook rules to permanently prohibit the sale, marketing and distribution of binary options to retail consumers by firms that carry out activity in, or from, the UK.

 On 27 March the European Securities and Markets Authority’s (ESMA) temporary intervention measures restricting contract for difference products (CFDs) sold to retail clients were renewed for a further 3 months from 1 May 2019.
 UK firms are required to comply with ESMA’s measures until they expire in July 2019.
 See ESMA's website for more information.

 On 22 February we published a statement on onshoring ESMA's temporary intervention measures on retail CFDs and binary options products.
 In this statement, we confirmed that firms were required to comply with ESMA’s decision notices until they were due to expire on 1 April 2019 for binary options, and 30 April 2019 for CFDs.